 kVA to kW Calculations

-The conversion of kVA to kW; these two units of power is significant to solve many problems in physics. kVA to kW formula is:
+The conversion of kVA to kW; these two units of power are significant to solve many problems in Physics. kVA to kW formula is:

 For example: If the Power factor is 0.2 and kW is 150 then kVA = 150/0.2 = 750 kVA.

 To convert kW to kVA; The power units are essential to solve kVA calculations in Physics.